GiorgioGristina/GiorgioGristina/README.md

 <h1 align="center">Hi 👋, I'm Giorgio Gristina</h1>

-- 🌱 I’m currently doing an apprenticeship in Google.
+- 🌱 I have just finished an apprenticeship in Google.
 - 📫 How to reach me **giorgio.gristina91@gmail.com**